Andrew Do

+Andrew Hoang Do (Andrew Đỗ; born April 23, 1963) is an American attorney and former politician who was a member of the Orange County Board of Supervisors for the first district from 2015 to 2024, when he resigned from office as part of an agreement with prosecutors in which he pled guilty to conspiracy to commit bribery.
+A Republican, he previously served as both chair and vice chair of the board for two and three terms respectively.
 Do was a candidate for California State Treasurer in 2022, but was eliminated in the primaries.
+Before serving on the board of supervisors, Do served as a member of the Garden Grove city council and was an Orange County deputy district attorney.

+Do has had multiple controversies relating to corruption throughout his political career including pay-to-play violations.
+Most notably in 2024, he garnered attention after allegations that he used taxpayer money to spend on lavish expenses, such as personal homes, by funneling the money through a non-profit organization run by his 23-year old daughter.
+The county filed a lawsuit to demand the return of the money, and then the FBI subsequently raided his and his daughter's homes.
+Ultimately, these allegations would lead to Do's resignation and guilty plea for conspiracy to commit bribery on October 22, 2024.

+In June 2025, Do was sentenced to five years in prison for his crime.

 Early life

 Do fled with his family from Vietnam to the United States following the Fall of Saigon, with only the clothes they were wearing and a "suitcase full of dictionaries."
-Do grew up in Garden Grove, California and subsequently attended UC Davis.
-Do earned a JD from Hastings College of the Law.
+Do grew up in Garden Grove, California and subsequently attended the University of California, Davis.
+Do received a JD from Hastings College of the Law.

 Career

 Do served on several professional boards, including the Vietnamese-American Bar Association of Southern California and the Orange County Bar Association.

 In 2007, Do served as the chief of staff for Janet Nguyen, a politician from Southern California.

 In 2008, Do was a city council member of Garden Grove, California.
 He was also a deputy district attorney of Orange County as well as an adjunct professor at California State University of Fullerton.

-In 2022, Do ran in the California State Treasurer election, but lost to Cudahy City Councilman Jack M. Guerrero in the primaries.
+In 2022, Do ran in the California State Treasurer election, but came in third with 17.03% of the vote to Cudahy City Councilman Jack M. Guerrero and incumbent California State Treasurer Fiona Ma in the primaries.
 According to campaign spending data from Cal-Access, Do’s campaign raised $212,401 until May 21 for the campaign.